-The Great Debate - "Should we move money from the Pentagon budget to fund human needs?"
+The Great Debate - Can we move the money from the Pentagon budget and maintain good paying jobs?"
 [Time: 35 minutes]

 The debate format is used to build participants' confidence in making the case for cutting Pentagon spending and responding to opposition arguments.